Note: I get new stock ideas every day from the SPARK app. Download it free from iTunes.

 There he is.
 That piece of human garbage in a suit.
 The sound of his voice causes the hair to stand up on the back of your neck and the smell of his closeout special aftershave makes you want to vomit, even on the mornings when you didn’t spend the previous night drowning your sorrows at a local watering hole.

-As he approaches your desk, ready to ask about some redundant sales report or wishing to schedule a time to “discuss” your latest performance review, you decide that you can’t take it any more, and that’s it…..you snap!
-Standing up and yelling at him for all to hear, you inform your soon to be ex-boss that you have had it with his pedantic rules and procedures, that he and the company as a whole has never valued you as you deserved, and that you are through–consider this your resignation.
+As he approaches your desk, ready to ask about some redundant sales report or wishing to schedule a time to “discuss” your latest performance review, you decide that you can’t take it anymore, and that’s it…..you snap!
+Standing up and yelling at him for all to hear, you inform your soon to be ex-boss that you have had it with his pedantic rules and procedures, that he and the company as a whole have never valued you as you deserved and that you are through–consider this your resignation.

 And with that you grab your personalized coffee mug and mouse pad and walk out the door, free at last, and ready begin your new career trading for a living.

 Despite the poetic justice and dramatics of the above scene, that is exactly the wrong way to make the transition.
 The decision to trade full-time and the transition from your current job or profession has to be planned out well in advance in order to give you the best chance at succeeding in your new endeavor.
 In fact that preparation should begin not just months, but years ahead of time.

 Hopefully, it goes without saying that you should already have been trading, and trading successfully, for some time before you quit your job.
 How long?
 Five years minimum.
 Wha….wha…..WHAT..???
 Yes, I know that I just popped a lot of eager beaver bubbles out there, but there is a logic to that time frame.